Performing Arts Administration (MA)

 Special Opportunity

 Summer Study Abroad in Arts Administration takes degree and visiting students to the Netherlands, Germany, and France to study alternative ways of managing arts organizations through intensive examination of current practices in Europe.
-The 6-unit graduate course examines the effects of economics, politics, and management on arts policy and practice.
+Graduate coursework examines the effects of economics, politics, and management on arts policy and practice.
+Students meet with curators, performing arts managers, and national policymakers and visit theatres, museums, and cultural institutions.
+The course is designed for graduate students and alumni of visual and performing arts administration programs as well as arts administrators with professional experience in the field.

 Admissions